top of page

 • The Nature Gap - People of color, families with children, and low-income communities are most likely to be deprived of the benefits that nature provides.

-• The Taft Houses are so insular, that most kids don’t have the opportunity to experience the majesty of the outdoors.
+• Many underserved communities, are so insular, that most kids don’t have the opportunity to experience the majesty of the outdoors.

 • Spending time in nature can build children’s confidence, while promoting curiosity, creativity and critical thinking; it is also linked with improved motor development lower obesity rates and myopia (nearsightedness) risk.